 To recap: when I deleted one single VLAN logical interface from a physical interface, all the other VLAN logical interfaces bound to the same physical parent device immediately and simultaneously failed.
 This wasn't an IP routing issue, it was an interface-management issue.
 Talked to Chris about it in realtime, unsure whether it was a bug in the NIC driver or a bug in the pfSense interface mgmt code.

 I never had overlapping IP networks in the configuration where this occurred.

-#4 Updated by Adam Thompson over 3 years ago
+#4 Updated by Adam Thompson about 4 years ago

 Ah, I see.
 By "overlapping", I meant that igb0 had VLANs defined directly on it, and it was part of an LACP group that also had VLANs defined on top of that, too.

 (This is still just about the only way to configure a two-port device into LACP mode...
 I really wish that was a console option.
 I think it's already an ER in the system somewhere.)